 4. “…Only one player will be attributed with the game-winning touchdown, but many other events were just as crucial in leading to the win.”
 Yes!

 I call this event the “tipping point” and the marketing campaign is referred to as the “tipping point campaign.”
 The tipping point campaign is the campaign that drives marketing to pass a lead to sales.
-When we built Full Circle CRM for the Salesforce Marketing Cloud, we decided that we needed to track every campaign touch and highlight the First Touch, Last Touch, and the Tipping Point Campaign.
+When we built Full Circle Insights, we decided that we needed to track every campaign touch and highlight the First Touch, Last Touch, and the Tipping Point Campaign.
 This allows Salesforce marketing users to track what campaigns work early in the sales cycle, in the middle of the sales cycle and late in the sales cycle.

 Nick and I agree on one thing – marketing metrics and measuring marketing impact on revenue is important.
 Maybe we just say it a little differently.
 Your comments welcome.